YouTube shuts German channels of Russian broadcaster RT | Law-Order

 - Germany

-YouTube has terminated the German channels of Russian state broadcaster RT in a move on alleged misinformation related to the coronavirus pandemic.
+YouTube says it has shut two German channels of Russian state broadcaster RT in a movie centering on alleged coronavirus misinformation, a decision that drew threats of retaliation from Russia on Wednesday.

-YouTube, which is owned by Google, said on Wednesday that two channels were discontinued.

 Last month, Luxembourg rejected an application by RT for a license to distribute its German-language service via satellite.
 Authorities in the country concluded that Luxembourg wasn't the right jurisdiction to rule on the request because RT's German service is based in Berlin and a significant part of its workforce is in Germany.